crabbly/Print.js/README.md

 ##### Pull requests

 Clear, concise pull requests are excellent at continuing the project's community driven growth.

- - Please create an issue first:
-   - For bugs, we can discuss the fixing approach
-   - For enhancements, we can discuss if it is within the project scope and avoid duplicate effort
- - Please make your commits in logical sections with clear commit messages
+Please make your commits in logical sections with clear commit messages.

 ## License